 The production of Red Kampot pepper is difficult.
 Their long, successful tradition and the perfection of their craftsmanship allows the pepper growers to take the risk of producing red peppercorns.
 It always involves a risk delaying the harvest and waiting for the ripe red pepper berries.
 The producers can lose their entire crop due to weather fluctuations or pests.
 Besides, a high degree of expertise is required to ensure the exact timing of harvesting the red berries.
-Overripe pepper can spoil faster due to its higher sugar content, as well as being more susceptible to damage during harvest.
+Overripe pepper can spoil faster due to its higher sugar content and more susceptible to damage during harvest.
 Also, the pickers must exercise great care when picking, as the fully ripe pepper fruits are sensitive and easily damaged.
-Therefore it is always handpicked.
+Therefore it is always hand-picked.

 This Red Kampot pepper was harvested at full maturity when the peppercorns were red, hand-picked and dried under the sun.
 After drying, they were selected and packaged by hand.
 Only perfect pepper berries come to Europe.